 UNIQUE HOLIDAY COTTAGES IN HISTORIC BUILDINGS: THE RESTORATION CAMPAIGN

 In 2007, Adriaan Koppens, an art historian and an architectural conservator, decided to give new life to this special place where guests could one day enjoy themselves.

 He commissioned the best craftsmen in the region and insisted that sympathetic elements only (oak, original flagstones, lime wash pigments, recovered old slates, etc) would be used in the restoration.
-He supervised the demolition of corrugated roofed buildings which disfigured Long Barn, Hayloft Cottage and the Farm House, all added in the 1970s.
+He supervised the demolition of corrugated roofed buildings which disfigured Black Hill Barn, Starlight Cottage and the Farm House, all added in the 1970s.

-In 2010, he launched a second restoration phase with the conversion of the historic Long Barn and Hayloft holiday cottages, and the creation of the second terraced garden at the front of the property.
+In 2010, he launched a second restoration phase with the conversion of the historic Black Hill Barn and Starlight Cottage holiday cottages, and the creation of the second terraced garden at the front of the property.